MagneH/SanTan/README.md

 ## Overview

-This monorepo combines the Pensjonsbloggen frontend and Sanity Studio into a single, optimized workspace with:
+This monorepo combines a React frontend and Sanity Studio into a single, optimized workspace with:

 ✅ **Shared type system** - Auto-generated Sanity types used across both apps
 ✅ **Turborepo caching** - Lightning-fast builds with intelligent caching